-The International Ski Federation (FIS) produces a set of guidelines to help keep you and other skiers/snowboarders safe on the slopes.
+The International Ski Federation (FIS) produces a set of safety rules to help keep you and other slope users safe.

-It’s important to understand that these ‘common sense guidelines’ are regularly used for insurance and legal purposes, where an accident has occurred on the slopes, so we highly recommend reading and adopting them.
+It’s important to understand that these FIS Safety Rules are regularly used for insurance and legal purposes where an accident has occurred on the slopes, so we highly recommend reading and understanding them.

 Be aware of all other skiers/snowboarders on the slopes around you and do not endanger them.